bangbangcon/bangbangcon.github.io/speakers.md

 <a name="amy-wibowo" id="amy-wibowo"></a>
 <img src="/images/speakers/amy-wibowo.png" alt="Amy Wibowo" class="speaker-img" />

+**Writing a simple operating system!**

+This talk will be a brief overview of writing your own simple operating system in arm assembly for raspberry pi!
+To make it more fun/interesting, we'll make it frog themed and give our raspi a frog-shaped computer case!
+We'll start off with code that makes an LED on the raspi blink and and end with a simple operating system with a terminal interface.
+We only have 10 minutes to cover this whole process, so let's hop to it!

 **Amy Wibowo** is a software engineer, electrical engineer, and creative technologist whose work ranges from sweaters made on a hacked knitting machine to RFID jewelry.
 She is also the author and illustrator of Bubblesort Zines, a zine series making computer science topics more accessible to a wider audience.
 Previously, she worked as a Human Computer Interaction researcher at the University of Tokyo's Igarashi Lab and a robotics researcher on ASIMO at Honda Research Institute in Wako-shi, Japan.

 <br />